bazelbuild/bazel-toolchains/configs/dependency-tracking/README.md

 update service.
 This in turn will trigger a GCB build to generate the new configs.

-The following is an example Starlark for the RBE Ubuntu 16.04 container.
+The following is an example Starlark file for the RBE Ubuntu 16.04 container.
 ```python
 # The version of Bazel.
 bazel = "0.21.0"